arx-research/ers-docs/pages/scripts/create-service.md

 You will be prompted for several pieces of information:
 - __service-name__ is the name you wish to give your service, each name must be unique so if it has been chosen previously it will revert
 - __content__ is an https or ipfs address of the content you wish to tie to the chips enrolled in the service
-- __append-id__ is a boolean that determines whether or not the chipId will be appended to the end of the content string
+- __append-id__ is a boolean that determines whether or not the chipId will be appended to the end of the content string (useful for `tokenUri` data hosted in a directory or in IPFS)

 When the script is run the `service-name` is transformed into a `bytes32` representation that is used as the `serviceId` for the service like so:
 ```typescript